Education Dept.'s inspector general calls for Western Governors to repay $713 million in federal aid

 New America, in written comments submitted to the department this week, called on the Trump administration and Congress to keep the regular-and-substantive requirement on the books for distance education programs.
 But the group said it would support some shifts to the law as it relates to competency-based programs.

-Clare McCann, deputy director of higher education policy for the group and a former Obama administration Education Department official, said the requirement is an important protection for students and taxpayers, because it helps ensure that they get what they pay for with an online program.
+Amy Laitinen, director of higher education policy for the group and a former Obama administration Education Department official, said the law was a response to rampant fraud and abuse.

-“But its real target isn’t schools like WGU, which by most accounts provides a high-quality education with good outcomes for its students,” she said via email.
-“The requirement is intended to address a long string of colleges that abused federal aid while providing virtually no academic benefit to their students.
-Still, it’s essential that the department maintain and not weaken the requirement for regular and substantive interaction as it handles this isolated incident.”
+"We need to carefully fix (not gut) the now-outdated law to ensure that students are getting the academic and other supports that they need," she said via email.
+"If we don’t do it carefully, it will be a fast race to the bottom, which would be bad for students and bad for the competency-based education community."

 Meanwhile, WGU will continue to be the largest and best known competency-based education provider -- by far -- while the Education Department decides what to do about the audit report.